-Gel foam mattresses are manufactured by adding gel to a foam mattress.
-The gel is added in the support system or even the upholstery layer.
-Gel foam offers different comfort and feel depending on preference.
+The manufacturing process for certain gel foam mattresses includes injecting gel into a foam base.
+The gel may be a part of the structural support or the padding of an upholstery.
+Gel foam offers different comfort and feels depending on preference.

 Gel foam also helps with heat dissipation.
 It can also increase comfort levels.
-Gel foam mattresses benefit from the fact that that they are based on a foam mattress but take that experience over and above to create a better overall mattress.
+Gel foam mattresses benefit from the fact that they are based on foam mattresses but take that experience over and above to create a better overall mattress.

 - Greater levels of heat dissipation.